WhO IS SARA BITTER?

 Sara Bitter is a mother, lawyer and leader in advocacy.
 She and her husband, Kai, are the parents of two children living with a developmental disability.

 Sara has devoted her entire career to helping improve the lives of people living with disabilities and their families.
-And now, she is putting her passion and experience to work for all people in Ohio as a 2018 candidate for Ohio State Senate.
+And now, she is putting her passion and experience to work for all people in Ohio as a 2020 candidate for State Representative in the 27th District.

 Sara has been endorsed by the Ohio Democratic Party, the Warren County Democratic Party, the Hamilton County Democratic Party and the Butler County Democratic Party.